HomeBlogEtsy IP Theft: How to Fight Back When Standard Takedowns Aren't Enough

 When a copycat strikes, speed matters.
 Having your documents pre-written means you're filing within an hour, not a week.

-The Etsy IP Defense Kit (sellerdefensekit.com) includes 5 ready-to-file templates - DMCA Notice, Cease & Desist, Counter-Notice, Platform Escalation Letter, and Repeat Infringer Warning - all pre-loaded with required legal language and ready to adapt for your specific situation. $27 one-time, instant download.
+The Etsy IP Defense Kit (sellerdefensekit.com) includes 5 ready-to-file templates (dash) DMCA Notice, Cease & Desist, Counter-Notice, Platform Escalation Letter, and Repeat Infringer Warning (dash) all pre-loaded with required legal language and ready to adapt for your specific situation. $27 one-time, instant download.
 Don't wait until your work is stolen to be prepared.

 Also read: Etsy Listing Stolen?
-Here Is What to Do and How to Report Copyright Infringement on Etsy.
+Here Is What to Do, How to Report Copyright Infringement on Etsy, and the complete DMCA takedown notice guide.

-- Document every takedown - a pattern of violations can get the seller's account suspended
+• Document every takedown (dash) a pattern of violations can get the seller's account suspended

 File Google DMCA notices at reportcontent.google.com.
 Learn about the Copyright Claims Board at ccb.gov.
 For ready-to-file legal templates for every stage of the escalation process, see the Etsy IP Defense Kit homepage.